markondej/udp_sound/Readme.md

 ./service 0.0.0.0 6734 plughw:1,0 44100 1 16
 ```
 Notice:
-* 0.0.0.0 is binding IP address, this can be 192.168.0.64 etc. (0.0.0.0 means binding on all available interfaces with IP address acquired)
+* 0.0.0.0 is an IP address on which service will be available, this can be set to any of device's address ie. 192.168.0.64 (0.0.0.0 means binding on all available interfaces with IP address assigned)
-* 6734 is UDP port on which service is listening
+* 6734 is an UDP port on which service is listening
 * plughw:1,0 is ALSA input device which should be used, use 'arecord -l' to find out which devices are available
 * 44100 is sampling rate
 * 1 states only one channel will be used